July 11, 2025, 9:14 am | Read time: 4 minutes

 3. Lack of Drainage

 To produce many juicy fruits, it is important to water tomato plants regularly.
 The soil should be well-moistened.
 However, waterlogging must be avoided.
 If the plants are in overly wet, heavy soil, the roots will rot.
 Root rot prevents the plant from being adequately supplied with water and nutrients.
-In the worst case, it dies.
+In the worst case, it will die.

 4. The Wrong Location